frederic-perez/AmE-dictionary/data/dictionary.md

 __follow-up__ _n_ :astonished:
 __folly__ _n_ :seven: (follies) __1__ Lack of good sense; foolishness. _An act of sheer folly._ __2__ A foolish act, idea, or practice. _The follies of youth._ _Syn_ foolishness, foolhardiness, stupidity, idiocy
 __foment__ _v_ To promote the growth or development of. _Syn_ rouse, incite
+__fomites__ _n_ :mega: _Pathology_ Surfaces, as clothing or door handles, that can become contaminated with pathogens when touched by the carrier of an infection, and can then transmit the pathogens to those who next touch the surfaces.
 __FOMO__
 __food bank__
 __food coma__ _idiom_